FACTBOX-Reaction as UK PM Johnson moved to intensive care

 LONDON MAYOR SADIQ KHAN "Praying for the Prime Minister's swift recovery tonight. @GSTTnhs (Guy's and St Thomas' NHS) has some of the finest medical staff in the world, and he couldn't be in safer hands."

-LIZ TRUSS, BRITISH TRADE MINISTER "My thoughts are with the Prime Minister and his family as he is moved into intensive care this evening.
-Wishing him a speedy recovery."
+NICOLA STURGEON, SCOTLAND'S FIRST MINISTER "My thoughts are with the PM and his family - sending him every good wish."

-ED DAVEY, LEADER OF THE OPPOSITION LIBERAL DEMOCRATS "Thoughts are with Boris Johnson & his family at this latest news - best wishes for an early full recovery.
-Thanks to all NHS & social care staff looking after anyone who is ill tonight.

-"Together we must beat #Covid_19" IAN BLACKFORD, WESTMINSTER LEADER OF THE SCOTTISH NATIONAL PARTY
+MICHEL BARNIER, CHIEF EU BREXIT NEGOTIATOR "Wishing Boris Johnson all the best and a speedy recovery.
+My thoughts are with you and your family."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)